ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 ### Conclusion
 [Here](https://github.com/ShengHuaWu/Vapor3Series/tree/master/CRUDControllers) is the entire project.

-It's awesome that Vapor provides a solid structure and concise interface to write a server with Swift, even though it's a very simple server.
+Although it's a very simple server, it's quite awesome that Vapor provides a solid structure and concise interface to write a server with Swift.
-Perhaps, there aren't so many productions which adopt Vapor as the backend framework.
+Currently, there aren't so many productions which adopt Vapor as the backend framework.
-However, as the community is growing and Vapor is getting robust, there will be more and more developers who are willing to give it a try.
+However, as the community is growing and Vapor is getting robust, there are more and more developers who are willing to give it a try.
 As an iOS developer, it's always great to understand what happens within the server we are communicating with.
-It also helps when we cooperate with backend developers, even though they might not use Vapor or Swift.
+Having some backend knowledge is also helpful when cooperating with backend developers, even though they might not use Vapor or Swift.

 I'm going to share more features based on the implementation of this project in the future articles.
-If you are also interested in server side Swift and Vapor, I suggest reading [this book](https://store.raywenderlich.com/products/server-side-swift-with-vapor) which is published by raywenderlich.com.
+If you are also interested in server side Swift and Vapor, I suggest reading [raywenderlich.com Server Side Swift with Vapor book](https://store.raywenderlich.com/products/server-side-swift-with-vapor).
-Not only it contains tutorials, but it also gives clear explanation of each technique.
+Not only it contains many tutorials, but it also gives thorough explanation of each technique.
 Besides, I'm totally open to discussion and feedback, so please share your thoughts.